 Sex and relationship advice operates on the same lines with sessions and advice delivered by Brook.

 Sixth Form aims to promote safe sexual practices and are registered to distribute free condoms to students via the C-Card Scheme.
 This scheme aims to make condoms more accessible and provides young people with support and information about sexual health and how to use a condom correctly empowering them to take responsibility for their own sexual health.
-Students can sign up for a C-Card with Sarah, or by going along to the Health Zone on a Monday lunchtime.
+Students can sign up for a C-Card by going along to the Health Zone on a Monday lunchtime.